genomicsclass/leanpub/manuscript/standard_errors.md

 ## Standard Errors

-R markdown document for this section available [here](https://github.com/genomicsclass/labs/tree/master/course2/standard_errors.Rmd).
+The R markdown document for this section is available [here](https://github.com/genomicsclass/labs/tree/master/linear/standard_errors.Rmd).

 We have shown how to find the least squares estimates with matrix algebra.
 These estimates are random variables as they are linear combinations of the data.
 For these estimates to be useful, we also need to compute their standard errors.
 Linear algebra also provides a powerful approach for this task.
 We provide several examples.